Advising Related Forms:

 How often should I meet with my advisor?
 Students are required to meet with the department advisor each semester to plan the next semester’s course of study.
 Advising meetings are several weeks before advanced registration begins.
 Each semester students will receive an email from the department reminding them of the required meeting along with information about scheduling an appointment.
 During the semester that you plan to graduate, you will not need to meet during advising week since you will have already applied to graduate.

 Is meeting with the department advisor mandatory?
 Yes.
 Beginning Spring 2015, it is mandatory to meet with a department advisor each semester.
 Failure to attend an advising meeting will result in a hold placed on your account and you will not be able to register for classes.

 Is there a form that I need to complete for math advising?
 Yes, complete a Math Preregistration Advising Form prior to attending your scheduled meeting.
 Bring your completed form with you to your meeting.

 Is there a form that I can use to guide me through my program of studies?
-The department advisers and you will use Degree Works and the Graduation worksheet for your catalog year to guide you through your program of studies.
+The department advisor and you will use Degree Works and the Graduation worksheet for your catalog year to guide you through your program of studies.
 The front page of this worksheet provides a list of general education courses that you must complete (e.g., foreign language, English 215, Biology 101, etc.).
 The second page of this worksheet contains information about major requirements for one of five concentrations (Mathematics, Biomathematics, Applied Mathematics, Secondary Teacher Preparation or General Mathematics).
 Students must complete the core courses and the additional courses listed under each of the concentrations.
 For a copy of this form, click here.

 For more information, please contact one of the , the chair of the department, Dr. Glenn Hurlbert (email@example.com) or the Undergraduate Curriculum Committee Chair, Dr. Joy Whitenack (firstname.lastname@example.org).